 Overpopulation is a significant problem in Port-au-Prince, the capital city of Haiti.
 Many people live without running water or electricity.
 They struggle to get by.

 Madame Jeanne is a Christian who lives in the poorest area of Port-au-Prince.
-She didn’t finish school and can’t find a job or afford medical care.
+She didn’t finish school and couldn’t find a job or afford medical care.
 Her children were dismissed from school because she couldn’t pay the tuition.
-She walks long distances to get anywhere.

 This project will train Haitian women on how a micro-loan works.
 Through seminars, they will learn how to choose and manage a small business.
 These women will become leaders who can train others and follow up on how the micro-loans are working.